Scaffold-Stark/scaffold-stark-2/README.md

 - Edit your deployment scripts in `packages/snfoundry/script-js/deploy.js`
 - Edit your smart contract test in: `packages/snfoundry/contracts/src/test`.
 To run test use `yarn test`

-Documentation (Coming Soon)
+## Documentation (Coming Soon)

-Explore our documentation to learn how to start building with Scaffold-Stark 2.
+We are working on the documentation to learn how to start building with Scaffold-Stark 2.

 For more information on its features, visit our website.